-THE GREEN BELT IS MAINTAINED ALONG THE NEWPORT - CARDIFF BOUNDARY AND EXTENDED NORTHWARDS TO THE M4 MOTORWAY.
+THE GREEN BELT IS MAINTAINED ALONG THE NEWPORT - CARDIFF BOUNDARY.
 WITHIN THIS AREA, DEVELOPMENT WHICH PREJUDICES THE OPEN NATURE OF THE LAND WILL NOT BE PERMITTED.
 AN INCREASE IN SIZE OF A DWELLING OF MORE THAN 30% OF THE VOLUME OF THE ORIGINAL SIZE OF THE DWELLING, OR AS EXISTED IN 1948, WILL NOT BE APPROVED.

-- 2.23 The green belt that lies between Marshfield and Cardiff was designated, following regional discussions, by the Newport Unitary Development Plan 1996 2011 as the first green belt in Wales.
-Green belts are normally expected to have a life beyond that of one development plan10, so the existing green belt is maintained. and a small addition made to extend it northwards to the M4 motorway to provide a more logical and distinct boundary.
-The extension is also considered necessary to respond to development within the Local Authority area, and pressure for development within the neighbouring Local Authority of Cardiff nearest the Newport boundary. - 2.24 The Newport Cardiff gap, being only about 3 miles wide in places, and sitting between two of the only five cities of Wales, is crucial to the maintenance of urban form.
+- 2.23 The Green Belt that lies between Marshfield and Cardiff was designated, following regional discussions, by the Newport Unitary Development Plan 1996 2011 as the first Green Belt in Wales.
+Green Belts are normally expected to have a life beyond that of one Development Plan10, so the existing Green Belt is maintained. - 2.24 The Newport Cardiff gap, being only about 3 miles wide in places, and sitting between two of the only five cities of Wales, is crucial to the maintenance of urban form.
 There is no appetite for the cities to merge, and indeed much public support for the maintenance of this gap and the separate identity of the cities. - 2.25 Planning Policy Wales (Paragraph 4.8.14 4.8.18) sets out what is considered inappropriate development within Green Belt allocations, and should be referred to for guidance. - 2.26 Any application to increase the size of a dwelling by more than 30% is likely to have a negative impact on the openness of the Green Belt and will not be approved.